leandroBorgesFerreira/ArrowFunctor/README.md

 # ArrowFunctor
-Example of how use functors abstract containers
+Example of how use functors to abstract containers away